All Episodes

 What is that?

-What do you mean we hope so?
+What do you mean, we hope so?

-Hey, hope he served hope he'll stay.
+I hope he survived, hope he'll stay.

 It's up to him.

-I I I just remain mystified over this White House's refusal to fight back on any of this stuff.
+Adamo, this, this talking about this last night with a friend, I just remain mystified over this White House's refusal to fight back on any of this stuff.

 There has to be a reason.